 - All official undergraduate transcripts.

-- One letter of recommendation from a faculty or staff member who can attest to your academic achievement.
+- Two letters of recommendation from a faculty (strongly preferred) or staff member who can attest to your academic achievement.
 The letter should be in a sealed envelope if mailed or emailed directly from your recommender.

-Complete applications need to be received in the Graduate School Diversity Office by March 13, 2015 via email or mail.
-If you are emailing your application, email your transcript as a pdf to the address below.
-The mailing address is below.
+Complete applications need to be received in the Graduate School Diversity Office by February 1, 2016 via email or mail.
+Notifications will be made in March.
+If you are emailing your application, email your transcript as a PDF to the address below.
+The mailing address is:

 Graduate Preparation Institute